 SB 258719 hydrochloride

-Selective 5-HT7 receptor antagonist that displays > 100-fold selectivity over a range of other receptors.
+SB 258719 hydrochloride is a selective 5-HT7 receptor antagonist that displays > 100-fold selectivity over a range of other receptors.
 Reverses the hypothermic effect of 5-CT in mice following i.p. administration.

 Sold for research purposes under agreement from GlaxoSmithKline